openquantumhardware/qick/README.md

 All contributions are expected to be consistent with [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).

 License
 -------
 The QICK source code is licensed under the MIT license, which you can find in the LICENSE file.
+The [QICK logo](graphics/logoQICK.svg) was designed by Dr. Christie Chiu.

 You are free to use this software, with or without modification, provided that the conditions listed in the LICENSE file are satisfied.